bionicop/Digital-Garden/Training_Prog/IoT_using_Python.md

 ## Application of IoT using Python

 ### **Python**
-- Python has a similar suntax to the English Language.
+- Python has a similar suntax to the English Lanugage.
-- It has syntax that allows developers to write program with fewer lines.
+- It has syntax that allows devlopers to write program with fewer lines.
 - It runs on interpereter system.
 - Procedural, Object-Oriented & Procedural.
 -  It is used for:
-	- Web Development (Server Side)
+	- Web Devlopment (Server Side)
-	- Software Development
+	- Software Devlopment
 	- Mathematics
 	- System Scripting
 	- Python can connect to database.
 It can also read and modify files.